-Grand View Research has segmented the U.S. telehealth market on the basis of products, delivery mode and end-use:
+Grand View Research, Inc. has segmented the U.S. telehealth market based on product type, delivery mode, and end-use:

 Store and Forward